alexmoehring/DigitalPrivacyParadox/README.md

 # Digital Privacy Paradox Replication Package
 This repository contains replication materials for the paper "The Digital Privacy Paradox and Choice Architecture: Evidence from an Experiment in Fintech."
+We are unable to share the underlying data due to privacy concerns, and therefore generate a simulated dataset to facilitate inspection of the code.

 ## Files
 - main.ipynb - Main Jupyter notebook containing all analysis code
 - pyproject.toml - Project dependencies and configuration
 - poetry.lock - Exact dependency versions for reproducibility
 - variable_descriptions.pdf - Variable names and definitions
+- simluate_data.ipynb - Jupyter notebook that generates simulated dataset
+- data_simulated.csv - Simulated dataset that can be used to verify the code.

 ## Requirements
 The analysis requires Python 3.11+ with the following packages: